Amazingly soft and gooey crinkle cookies with a hint of ube or purple sweet potatoes are HUGE hit in our house. It’s hard to stay away from them.

 -The color change to light brown after adding an egg.
 This is probably due to the purple and yellow from the yolk forming that light brown color.

-Purple sweet potato dough
+2. Okinawan purple sweet potato dough

 -The color of the dough remains purple after beating with butter and adding regular baking powder or aluminum-free baking powder.
 You can use either baking powder, that doesn’t cause the color change in this case.

+If you use ube or Okinawan purple sweet potato for this recipe, you will need to add food coloring or ube extract.
 With ube, which the color of the purple is s much more subtle and weaker IMO, it’s hard for the natural color to shine through.
 SOOOO, I added food coloring for a consistent result.
 I know it’s not an ideal solution, considering some people, including myself, trying to stay away from artificial coloring as much I can, but if you want to consistently get nice purple color cookies, food coloring will come in handy.
 There are too many variables or unknown to me and I wish I’m a chemist to be able to tell you what could have gone wrong or didn’t happen!

 I’ve read other recipes and wondering how they can get the color to be consistent and all of the recipes that I’ve seen, calls for use of ube extract, which will deepen the purple color of the cookies.
 I don’t have ube extract, and so I use mixture of blue and red to make the purple color.

 IF YOU USE STOKES PURPLE SWEET POTATO (WITH BROWNISH PURPLE SKIN)

 You don’t need additional food coloring.
 The natural coloring is deep enough and your cookies will not change color.
 They may turn slightly darker after baked, but the inside will have nice purple color.

 The cookies have that light taste of ube or purple sweet potatoes in it, which is really nice!
 Kids really are digging these cookies.
 I have to actually hide these cookies away from them LOL!